-It is otherwise known as a PAR16 bulb and is often used in places where a bright, directional light is needed, such as kitchens and workspaces.
+It is otherwise known as a PAR16 light bulb and is often used in places where a bright, directional light is needed, such as kitchens and workspaces.

-Be careful not to confuse a GU10 bulb with an MR16 bulb.
-The two look almost identical, except for the fittings, which are much smaller, needle-like pins on an MR16 and will not fit a GU10 lamp.
+Be careful not to confuse a GU10 bulb with an MR16 light bulb.
+The two bulbs look almost identical, except for the cap fittings.
+An MR16 has much smaller, needle-like pins on and will not fit a GU10 lamp.